THE NECESSARY EQUIPMENT

 Tip: If the needles have difficulty passing through the holes, use a round awl to enlarge them.

-9. MAKE THE INSIDE POCKET
+9. MAKE THE INNER POCKET

 P6 & P7 (large model) / P5 & P6 (small model)